Architecture of London: Contemporary high rise

 The NatWest Tower (now called Tower 42) was completed in 1980; at 183 m and 42 storeys, it was considered the first "skyscraper" in the City of London.
 Its height was controversial, being contrary to the previous height restrictions; it was the tallest building in the United Kingdom at the time and the tallest cantilever building in the world.
-One Canada Square was completed in 1991 at 235 m and formed the centrepiece of the Canary Wharf development.
+The redevelopment of The Isle of Dogs Canary Wharf One Canada Square was completed in 1991 at 235 m and formed the centrepiece of the Canary Wharf development.
 The development's main tower One Canada Square became the tallest building in the United Kingdom.

 With the encouragement of Ken Livingstone, Mayor of London from 2000 to 2008, a renewed trend for building tall was established.
 8 Canada Square and 25 Canada Square, both standing at 200 m, were completed at Canary Wharf in 2002.
 In the City of London, Heron Tower was completed in 2007 at 230 m, and the Broadgate Tower in 2008 at 165 m.